 If you want her to marry you for richer and not poorer, you'll study the fine print first to make sure that bauble on her finger doesn't turn into a ball and chain on your newlywed finances.

 Be sure to take into account the following drawbacks of the Zales credit card:

 Limited usage.
 Since the card is not backed by MasterCard, Visa or American Express, it can't be used outside of Zales retail stores, Zales.com, and Zales outlet stores.

 A sky-high interest rate.
 If you fail to make even one payment on time, or you don't pay off your balance in full by the end of the promotional period, you'll be subject to exorbitant interest rates.
-"Once that interest-free period is over, the APR range can jump to a dangerous 29.74 percent," MacDonald writes.

 This practice is known as "deferred interest," and it's worth reading up on before applying for this card.